imbarazz/UM-ML-JNT-Assignment1/README.md

 ## Summary
-A demo project predicting the outcome of an aircraft flight by comparing 3 individual Machine Learning techniques:
+A demo project predicting the fatalities of an aircraft flight crash by comparing 3 individual Machine Learning techniques:

-* Random Forest
+* Isolation Forest
-* One Class SVM
+* Support Vector Regression
 * KNN

 ## Usage